aridoza/foundational-java/java-basics/linkedlists-maps-lesson/README.md

 ## Introduction: Lists (10 mins)

 First, we'll cover lists, one of the most popular collection types.
-They hold collections of data and provide a large set of helper functions that make manipulating the data much easier.
+They hold collections of data and provide a large set of helper functions that make manipulating data much easier.
 You can search, sort, add, and remove with ease.
 But one of the major drawbacks of lists is that they have a larger overhead than a simple array (more memory, slightly slower due to all the work behind the scenes).

 The two most commonly used types of lists are the `ArrayList` and the `LinkedList`.
 We already met the `ArrayList` — it's backed by an array to hold data.
 As you know, one major advantage of the `ArrayList` over arrays is that you don't need to manually create larger arrays if your data set grows.
 Keep in mind that because `ArrayList` takes care of this for you, the operation isn't free.
 Therefore, an `ArrayList` isn't the best choice for rapidly growing or shrinking sets of data.